AFU: Actor-Free critic Updates in off-policy RL for continuous control: Learning curves

 The use of two function approximators $V_{\varphi_1}$ and $V_{\varphi_2}$ aims at avoiding the overestimation bias that can make Q-learning based approaches diverge (see \cite{hasselt2010double}).
 In practice, transitions can be terminal, which requires a simple modification of the loss ignored here for the sake of clarity ($\gamma$ is set to $0$ for terminal transitions).
-Provided that $V_{\varphi_1}(s)$ and $V_{\varphi_2}(s)$ return good estimates of the maximum of $Q_\psi(s, \cdot)$, a maximization sometimes referred to as the max-Q problem (see \cite{DBLP:conf/iclr/RyuCATB20}), Equation~\eqref{eq:LQ} amounts to the mean squared Bellman error that should drive $Q_\psi$ toward the fixpoint of the Bellman optimality operator, i.e. $Q^*$ \citep{baird1999reinforcement}.
+Provided that $V_{\varphi_1}(s)$ and $V_{\varphi_2}(s)$ return good estimates of the maximum of $Q_\psi(s, \cdot)$, a maximization usually referred to as the max-Q problem (see \cite{DBLP:conf/iclr/RyuCATB20}), Equation~\eqref{eq:LQ} amounts to the mean squared Bellman error that drives $Q_\psi$ toward $Q^*$ \citep{baird1999reinforcement}.